telerik/reporting-docs/interactivity/actions/sorting-action/sorting-crosstab-total.md

 1. Click __OK__ .

 1. In the Sort expressions use the same aggregating expression as the one used in the items you want to sort.
-For this example use =Sum(Fields.LineTotal).
+For this example, use the `=Sum(Fields.LineTotal)` expresion.
 Specifying a sort expression is required.

 1. Click __OK__ .